How to Avoid VeRO Violations on eBay – A Guide for Dropshippers

 At its most extreme, severe violations like selling counterfeit items are likely to get you permanently suspended from eBay, whereas more minor incidents like accidentally using copyright protected text in your listing could result in just a warning.
 In all cases, the listing in question will be removed.

-What to do when you get a VeRO violation
+What to do when you get a VeRO violation and your eBay listing is removed

 In most cases, there’s not much you can do.